fkirc/attranslate/README.md

 ## Interpolations and Matchers

+> :warning: For many projects, `attranslate` works out of the box without configuring any matchers.
+Therefore, we recommend skipping this section unless you encounter unexpected problems that are hard to fix manually.

 Many websites/apps use _interpolations_  to insert dynamic values into translations.
 For example, an interpolation like `Your name is {{name}}` might be replaced with `Your name is Felix`.